joshuap/gatsby-starter-roam/README.md

 ![A screenshot of Gatsby Roam Starter](./gatsby-roam-starter.png)

-This project is in the early stages of development:
+This project is in the early stages of development.
 - [Here are my notes](./NOTES.md).
 - [PRs welcome](https://github.com/joshuap/gatsby-roam-starter/pulls).